Traveling to Victoria, British Columbia in Canada? Here are four family-friendly places to eat in Victoria.

-My husband ordered the Pacific Wild Salmon ($25), which was seared to perfectly seal in all of that juicy salmon flavor, and served with brown butter vegetables and adorable, delicious crispy oatmeal cakes which added some lovely crunchy texture to complement the tender salmon and crisp vegetables.
-I thought the dill cream sauce paired so well with this whole dish.
+My husband ordered the Pacific Wild Salmon ($25).
+It was seared to perfectly seal in all of that juicy salmon flavor, and served with brown butter vegetables and adorable, delicious crispy oatmeal cakes.

 Like most hotel restaurants, LURE is very kid-friendly.
 I do love that kids can order smaller plates of the salmon as well as roast chicken breast.